Skip to main content

 Frequently asked — therapy in Newton County

-Can I see a therapist by video from Newton County?
+Where can I see a licensed therapist near Newton County?

 What if I'm in a mental health crisis in Newton County?